 Michigan depends on its skilled workers, and much has been written and said about the need to build up our state’s workforce.
 Yet year after year in the state budget, state policymakers neglect to adequately fund adult education, making it less accessible for low-skilled workers who want to build their skills, become financially self-sufficient and contribute to Michigan’s economy.
 Adult education is the key to preparing these workers for occupational training and skilled employment, and better funding and an expanded role will enable it to meet the demand more effectively.

 In the past, high school graduates could enter the middle class by getting jobs in the manufacturing sector immediately after graduation and moving eventually into skilled, higher-paying positions.
 Today, however, technological advances and offshore production have greatly decreased the need for unskilled, entry-level labor.
 A high school diploma by itself has far less value in the job market as a result, and employers increasingly prefer to hire skilled workers with a postsecondary credential such as a degree, certificate or license.
-With 9% of working age Michigan adults lacking a high school diploma, one out of four adults not speaking English well, and a large number of community college students needing remediation, it is clear that too many workers have basic skill deficiencies that make it difficult to attain such credentials.
+With 9.6% of working age Michigan adults lacking a high school diploma, almost 250,000 adults not speaking English well, and more than half of community college students needing remediation, it is clear that too many workers have basic skill deficiencies that make it difficult to attain such credentials.